Constant Companions - Baystate Health

 5) Maintains A Safe Environment For The Patient

 Remains with the patient at all times if assigned to constant observation unless relieved by a member of the staff.
+Must remain awake and have the ability to provide constant observation as defined in the Care of the Suicidal Patient policy, even when the patient is sleeping.
 Demonstrates knowledge and skill in maintaining a safe environment and can identify ligature and safety risks in any environment of care.
 Accompanies the patient off the unit as directed by the nurse and remains with the patient at all times in these areas.
-Accompanies patients in wheelchairs and on stretchers to procedures.
+Transports patients in wheelchairs and on stretchers to procedures.
 Reports any safety hazards to the RN.
-If responsible for two patients the BRT may not leave one patient unattended.
+If responsible for two patients, the BRT may not leave one patient unattended.

 6) Understands the care for specific diagnoses such as suicidal, eating disordered, drug or alcohol withdrawal, PICA, Alzheimer’s, anoxic brain injury, etc.

-9) Demonstrates competency for one-to-one observation of patients based on the care of the suicidal patient policy this includes maintaining constant observation of the patient at all times.
+9) Demonstrates competency for one-to-one observation of patients based on care of the suicidal patient policy, this includes mainitniang constant observation of the patient at all times.
 Staff providing constant observation must remain awake and alert at all times.

 You Belong At Baystate